ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 </tr>
 </table>

 The [IT Security SyOps - Users &amp; Application Administrators][suas] provides instruction to users of the system for the handling and protection of passwords.
 Users **must not** attempt to log on as another user, or share their system access credentials with others.
-Users **must not** allow unauthorised users to observe their screen or allow any person to observe them entering their system access credentials (e.g. password).
+Users **must not** allow unauthorised users to observe their screen or allow any person to observe them entering their system access credentials (e\.g\. a password).

 ### System Administrators